Hajime-Suzuki/ticket-swap-app-microservices/readme.md

+## ticket swap app

+### this is a project for my learning.
+Try to clone the basic functionality of ticket swap. (in progress)

+- Fully serverless
 - Monorepo: In order to share code.
 - GraphQL: Apollo + Lambda.
 I don't use AppSync this time.
 I wouldn't like to write business logic in mapping templates.
 - DynamoDB: This is for the sake of price.
 I don't want to pay for the idle time for DB.
 - SNS: Trigger Lambda functions when certain event happens.
-- Authentication: Authentication is handled by Cognito + Amplify in frontend.
+- Authentication: Authentication will be handled by Cognito + Amplify in frontend.
 Backend takes only care of validation of tokens.

+Communication between services is done by SNS + Lambda.
+Initially I use SNS + SQS => Lambda, but since Lambda functions poll SQS every 20 seconds or so, SQS requests got too big...
+So I decided to use SNS and will add dead letter queues to Lambda in case of multiple failures.

+### set up

 create config/src/.secrets.ts file and set